Skip to main content

 Timber Cost Estimator

-Use the tool below to estimate your total timber cost.
-Enter your project dimensions, timber price per unit, and waste allowance to get an instant budget estimate.
+Use the tool below to get a rough estimate of your total timber cost.
+Enter your project dimensions, timber price per unit, and waste allowance to see an instant ballpark figure for budgeting purposes.

 Enter your project details to calculate cost